STEPHANIE SAEPHAN, GISP

 GIS Lead (4/2012 - Current)

-Lead in creating, improving, and developing GIS project strategies
+Lead in creating, improving, and developing GIS project strategies and services for clients

-Develop company cartographic standards and GIS manual
+Develop and maintain company cartographic design standards and GIS manual

 Customize ArcGIS user interface so deployment of software and updates is consistent for all users